rohitgandikota/sliders/README.md

-# sliders
+# Concept Sliders
-Project repository for LoRA sliders for diffusion models
+Official code implementation of ``Concept Sliders: LoRA Adaptors for Precise Control in Diffusion Models''

-## Text-based Sliders
+## Textual Concept Sliders
 ### Training SD-1.x and SD-2.x LoRa
 To train an age slider - go to `train-scripts/textsliders/data/prompts.yaml` and edit the `target=person` and `positive=old person` and `unconditional=young person` (opposite of positive) and `neutral=person` and `action=enhance` with `guidance=4`. <br>
 If you do not want your edit to be targetted to person replace it with any target you want (eg. dog) or if you need it global replace `person` with `""`  <br>